Porting Cobalt 27 to your Platform with Starboard 18

 • gl_type - Set to system_gles2 if you are using the system EGL + GLES2 implementation and otherwise set the value to none.

-• enable_in_app_dial - Enables (or disables) the DIAL server that runs inside Cobalt.
-(This server only runs when Cobalt is running.)
-The DIAL protocol enables second-screen devices (like tablets and phones) to discover, launch, and interface with applications on first-screen devices (like televisions, set-top boxes, and Blu-ray players).
+• enable_in_app_dial - Enables or disables the DIAL server that runs inside Cobalt (only when Cobalt is running).
+The DIAL protocol allows devices like tablets and phones to discover, launch, and interface with applications on devices, including televisions, set-top boxes, and Blu-ray players.

 • Set this value to false if you already have system-wide DIAL support.
-In that case, a DIAL server running inside Cobalt would be redundant.
+In that case, a DIAL server running inside Cobalt is redundant.

-• Set this value to true if you want Cobalt to run a DIAL server whenever it is running.
-That server could only be used to connect with the current Cobalt application (e.g. YouTube).
+• Set this value to true if you want Cobalt to run a DIAL server.
+That server can be used only to connect with the current Cobalt application (for example, YouTube).

 5. toolchain/BUILD.gn

-1. If your platform uses a simple clang toolchain, simply pass the path to the toolchain to the clang_toolchain template.
-This template will assume names for each of the tools, i.e. the clang++ executable should be at ${clang_base_path}/clang++.
+1. If your platform uses a simple clang toolchain, pass the path to the toolchain to the clang_toolchain template.
+This template assumes names for each of the tools; for example, the clang++ executable must be at ${clang_base_path}/clang++.

 Modify the host's toolchain_args to pass the correct OS and CPU for your host platform.

-If your toolchain uses GCC or has tool names that differ from what the clang_toolchain template assumes, use the gcc_toolchain template (also provided in "//build/toolchain/gcc_toolchain.gni").
-To use this template, pass full paths to each of the required tools (ar, cc, cxx, and ld), as well as any optional tools you want to use.
-If your toolchain uses clang, make sure you pass is_clang = true in toolchain_args.
+If your toolchain uses GCC or has tool names that differ from what the clang_toolchain template assumes, use the gcc_toolchain template (also provided in //build/toolchain/gcc_toolchain.gni).
+To use this template, pass full paths to each required tool (ar, cc, cxx, and ld), as well as any optional tools.
+If your toolchain uses clang, ensure you pass is_clang = true in toolchain_args.

 2. Update your toolchain command-line flags and libraries.
-Ensure that you do not assume a particular workstation layout since that layout may vary from user to user.
+Do not assume a particular workstation layout, as it might vary between users.

 5. Port modules to work on your platform

-The BUILD.gn file points to all of the source files included in your new Starboard implementation.
-If you are starting with a copy of the Stub implementation, then that file will initially include a lot of files from the starboard/shared/stub/ directory.
-Similarly, if you are starting starting with a copy of the Desktop Linux port, then that file will initially point to files in the starboard/shared/posix directory.
+The BUILD.gn file specifies all source files included in your Starboard implementation.
+If you start with a copy of the Stub implementation, this file initially includes many files from starboard/shared/stub/.
+If you start with the Desktop Linux port, it initially references files in starboard/shared/posix/.

 The modules are defined so that each one has a set of functions, and each function is defined in its own file with a consistent naming convention.
 For example, the SbSystemBreakIntoDebugger() function is defined in the system_break_into_debugger.cc file.
 The list of files in the starboard/shared/stub/ directory represents an authoritative list of supported functions.